SpikeAI/2022-10-04_polychronies_OBSOLETE/manuscript.md

  * recent theories of binding by synchrony : Fries 2005 trends cog neuro with spikes arriving at peak susceptibility (top of a cycle) or down, van Rullen, Laura Dugué

- * A notable exception is the polychronization model of Izhikevich (2006), which combined the construction of a random recurrent model of spiking neurons including such delays and whose weights evolved with a Spike-Time Dependent Plasticity (STDP) learning rule.
+ * A notable exception is the polychronization model of Izhikevich [@Izhikevich2006], which combined the construction of a random recurrent model of spiking neurons including such delays and whose weights evolved with a Spike-Time Dependent Plasticity (STDP) learning rule.
 In this model, raster plot analysis showed repeated activation of Polychronous Groups (PGs), i.e., specific spike patterns with a specific sequence of activations.

 #### traveling waves

 [@doi:10.1038/s41467-021-26175-1]

+####  delays

+Our approach would be distinct than these approaches from us and colleagues as we will directly deal with delays in the system at the presynaptic level.
+I have an extensive expertise in the domain of temporal delays in the nervous system, both at the neural [@doi:10.1007/s00422-014-0620-8] and behavioral [@doi:10.1371/journal.pcbi.1005068] levels.
+Extending this knowledge to the optimization of delays in a SNN will provide a breakthrough in the efficiency of these networks.
+Our expertise in reproducing the HOTS network [@doi:10.1109/CBMI50038.2021.9461901,@doi:Grimaldi2022pami] will be crucial in the swift realization of this project.